 You may have heard the words mortgage lender and mortgage broker used interchangeably, and while a lender can also be a broker, these terms have different meanings.
 A broker is, essentially, a middleman that connects borrowers with lenders.
 Brokers can manage many different private and independent lenders at a time, and so they can help borrowers quickly and easily connect with a lender that suits their financial needs.

 For the best results, approach a mortgage broker with a good idea of the kind of mortgage you’re looking for, and be honest about your goals and your financial situation.
-There are many different lenders out there who are willing to negotiate to your terms, so be specific.
+There are many lenders out there who are willing to negotiate to your terms, so be specific.

 Are Private Lenders Safe?